zxc916684603/ecs/intl.en-US/Instances/Instance type families.md

 -   Uses NVIDIA V100 GPU processors
 -   Equipped with a vCPU to memory ratio of 1:4
 -   Equipped with 2.5 GHz Intel Xeon Platinum 8163 \(Skylake\) processors
+-   Uses NVIDIA V100 GPU processors \(with the SXM2 module\):
+    -   Based on the new NVIDIA Volta architecture
+    -   16 GB HBM2 GPU memory capacity \(900 GB/s bandwidth\)
+    -   Up to 5,120 CUDA Cores
+    -   Up to 640 Tensor Cores
+    -   Supports up to six NVLink connections and total bandwidth of 300 GB/s \(25 GB/s per connection\)
 -   Supports strong network performance through sufficient computing capacity
 -   Suitable for the following scenarios:
     -   Deep learning, autonomous vehicles, voice recognition, and other AI applications